At first glance, it looks as though Seychelles levies a flat rate of personal income tax, and at only 15% on gross income, it’s a relatively low tax.

 In addition to all this, where you establish your residency is not the only important factor to keep in mind when it comes to tax.
 You may have a tax reporting and/or payment liability in your old home nation, country of domicile and/or any nation in which you hold assets.

-If you want to live in the Seychelles there are various visa types you can apply for – and the lifestyle you can enjoy is almost inimitably wonderful.
+If you want to live in Seychelles, there are various visa types you can apply for – and the lifestyle you can enjoy is almost inimitably wonderful.

 Expats already living there report on multiple forums and blogs that it’s incredible.